Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 Starting a group chat is similar to [starting a private chat](#private-chat-start).
 The only difference is that you choose two or more people to create the group chat.

-Alternatively, you can create a group chat by **adding more users to a private chat**.
-This will create a new group chat between the chosen users, but don't worry!
-Your original private chat will be kept too.

-You can add more users to any chat (private or group) by opening it and selecting the *+ member* icon on top right (as shown below).
+You can add more users to any ongoing chat (private or group) by opening it and selecting the *+ member* icon on top right (as shown below).

 <img src="../images/add-member-icon-chat.png" alt="Add more members to a chat icon" width="80%" />

+>[!NOTE] If you create a new group chat by adding more people to a private chat, don't worry!
+The group chat will be opened in another chat room.
+Your private chat will be kept separately as well.
 ### Can I Rename a Chat?

 You can rename your group chats to better differentiate between group chats with (almost) the same users.
 You will find the *rename* option in the *overflow* menu of a group chat (see below).